sean-chester/relational-databases/logical-design/README.md

   * at least 30% more tests if you can also correctly solve those that involve multiple levels of recursion
   * bonus marks if you can handle very challenging cases, such as those involving non-determinism

-If you upload your (in-progress?) solution at least three days prior to the deadline, we will batch grade it and provide preliminary feedback through Brightspace.
+If you upload your (in-progress?) solution at least ten days prior to the deadline, we will batch grade it and provide preliminary feedback through Brightspace.
+We will pre-grade again for those submissions received at least three days prior to the deadline (including those which have already been pre-graded one week earlier).

 ## Sources and Academic Integrity